jcr-byte/little-sfu/ROADMAP.md

 Done when:

-- Two viewers can watch the same publisher for 30 minutes without interruption.
 - Starting a second room does not affect the first.
 - A publisher or viewer can disconnect and reconnect without restarting the server.
-- Publisher disconnect removes its room and viewers without leaked goroutines.
 - Unit tests cover room registration and lifecycle; an integration test covers SDP negotiation and packet forwarding.
 - Setup, API behavior, limitations, and a manual smoke test are documented.